tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 When data plane NRP mode is applied, packets need to be forwarded on the specific NRP that supports the Slice-Flow Aggregate to ensure the proper forwarding treatment dictated in the NRP Policy is applied (refer to
 {{SliceDefinition}} below).
-In this case, a Flow Aggregate Selector (FAS) must be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.
+In this case, an NRP Selector must be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.

-The ingress node of an NRP domain adds a FAS field if one is not already present in each Slice-Flow Aggregate packet.
-In the data plane NRP mode, the transit nodes within an NRP domain use the FAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
+The ingress node of an NRP domain adds an NRP Selector field (if not already present) in each Slice-Flow Aggregate packet.
+In the data plane NRP mode, the transit nodes within an NRP domain use the NRP Selector to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
 The CS MAY be used to apply a Diffserv PHB on to the packet to